British Malaya: Penang and Kedah

 In the mid-18th century, British firms could be found trading in the Malay Peninsula.
-In April 1771, Jourdain, Sulivan and de Souza, a British firm based in Madras, India, sent Francis Light to meet the Sultan of Kedah, Sultan Muhammad Jiwa Zainal Adilin II, to open up the state's market for trading.
-Light was also a captain in the service of the East India Company.
+In April 1771, Jourdain, Sulivan and de Souza, a British firm based in Madras, India, sent Francis Light to meet the Sultan of Kedah, Muhammad Jiwa Zainal Adilin II, to open up the Kedah's market for trading.
+Light was also a captain in the service of the East India Company (EIC).

 The Sultan faced external threats during this period.
 Siam, which was at war with Burma and which saw Kedah as its vassal state, frequently demanded that Kedah send reinforcements.
 Kedah, in many cases, was a reluctant ally to Siam.

 After negotiations with Light, the Sultan agreed to allow Jourdain, Sulivan, and de Souza to build and operate a trading post and in Kedah, if the British agreed to protect Kedah from external threats.
 Light conveyed this message to his superiors in India.
-The East India Company, however, did not agree with the proposal.
+The EIC, however, did not agree with the proposal.

-Two years later, Sultan Muhammad Jiwa died and was succeeded by Sultan Abdullah Mahrum Shah.
+Two years later, Sultan Muhammad Jiwa died and was succeeded by Sultan Abdullah Mukarram Shah.
 The new Sultan offered Light (who later became a British representative) the island of Penang in return for military assistance for Kedah.
-Light informed the East India Company of the Sultan's offer.
-The Company, however, ordered Light to take over Penang and gave him no guarantee of the military aid that the Sultan had asked for.
-Light later took over Penang and assured the Sultan of military assistance, despite the Company's position.
-Soon the Company made up its mind and told Light that they would not give any military aid to Kedah.
-In June 1788, Light informed the Sultan of the Company's decision.
+Light informed the EIC of the Sultan's offer.
+The EIC, however, ordered Light to take over Penang and gave him no guarantee of the military aid that the Sultan had asked for.
+Light later took over Penang and assured the Sultan of military assistance, despite the EIC's position.
+Soon the EIC told Light that they would not give any military aid to Kedah.
+In June 1789, Light informed the Sultan of the EIC's decision.
 Feeling cheated, the Sultan ordered Light to leave Penang, but Light refused.

 Light's refusal caused the Sultan to strengthen Kedah's military forces and to fortify Prai, a stretch of beach opposite Penang.
 Recognising this threat, the British moved in and razed the fort in Prai.
 The British thereby forced the Sultan to sign an agreement that gave the British the right to occupy Penang; in return, the Sultan would receive an annual rent of 6,000 Spanish pesos.
-On 1 May 1791, the Union Flag was officially raised in Penang for the first time.
+On 1 May 1786, the Union Flag was officially raised in Penang for the first time.
 In 1800, Kedah ceded Prai to the British and the Sultan received an increase of 4,000 pesos in his annual rent.
 Penang was later named Prince of Wales Island, while Perai was renamed Province Wellesley.

-In 1821, Siam invaded Kedah, sacked the capital of Alor Star, and occupied the state until 1842.
+In 1821, Siam invaded Kedah, sacked the capital of Alor Setar, and occupied the state until 1842.